tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 });
 ```

-> Note that within each task we skip both business logic and callbacks to error only for brevity.
+> Note that within each task we skip both any business logic and error handling only for brevity.

-Note that we can use custom objects in the place of the `input` variable if we need to be more flexible.

 ### Sequential iteration with promises

 A more elegant way to implement this pattern is to use **chaining promises** which will give us more readable and less verbose code in comparison to callbacks.
 In promises we know that a promise will resolve only **once** either fulfilled or rejected, so why not to wrap each task in a promise and chain them so to get that strictly sequential flow.
-Let's say we have the same tasks as before but this time instead of using async callback they return a promise.
+Let's say we have the same tasks as before but this time instead of using callback they return a promise.

 ```javascript
 // A collection of trivial asynchronous tasks